WietseWind/rippled-ws-client/README.md

 new RippledWsClient('wss://...').then(...).catch(...)
 ```

 Samples are available in [the Github repo](https://github.com/WietseWind/rippled-ws-client/tree/master/samples).
-There also is a [script that can sign (locally) and submit a transaction](https://github.com/WietseWind/rippled-ws-client/blob/master/samples/submit-tx.js).
+There are samples on signing and submitting transactions [over here, in the rippled-ws-client-sign repo](https://github.com/WietseWind/rippled-ws-client-sign/blob/master/samples).

 ### Use **rippled-ws-client** in vanillajs